VoluntasTua/scripture-study-guide/GLOSSARY.md

 Ayah \(ayat, _pl_.\) translates as "verse".
 It literally means "sign".
 A sura consists of anywhere from 3 to 286 ayat.

+## Deutero-Isaiah

+The book of Isaiah \(located among the Prophets of the Hebrew Bible\) is divided into three parts.
+The first part \(chapters 1-39\) regard the original prophet Isaiah from around the turn of the 7th century B.C.E.
+The second part \(chapters 40-55\) concern a different anonymous prophet some generations later during the exilic period.
+Internal evidence attests to authorship separated in time though the text itself is undivided.
+The second \(anonymous\) prophet is traditionally referred to as "Deutero-Isaiah" or sometimes "2 Isaiah" to distinguish him or her from the original Isaiah.
+The last section \(chapters 56-66\), sometimes referred to as "Trito-Isaiah" is an anthology of short works.

 ## Hijra

 The migration of Muhammed and his followers from Mecca to Yathrib \(later renamed by him to Medina\) in 622 C.E.
 This marks the beginning of the Islamic calendar.